1 Good morning. I thank IPS for inviting me to join this panel, and look forward to a good discussion.

 25 Diversity will always be central to the Singapore story.

 26 But to draw strength from diversity is not always natural and cannot be left to mere instinct, as the diversity circles sample shows.
 We tend to go towards what is safe and familiar, which tends to pull in the other direction.
 We need the community to provide counterweights.
-So the Government is partnering the community to create more spaces and platforms, and newer spaces and plarforms, for people of different backgrounds to come together.
+So the Government is partnering the community to create more spaces and platforms, and newer spaces and platforms, for people of different backgrounds to come together.
 I will just highlight two.
-You may know of them:
+You may know of them

 - One is the Singapore Cares Movement, which celebrates and supports ground-up volunteerism and giving.